 - You had serious problems in the Mojave Desert.

-My second encounter, with a Highway Patrol officer, impacted my planned route and resulted in the relocation of my walk south to Phoenix.
+My second encounter, with an Arizona Highway Patrol officer, impacted my planned route and resulted in a written warning and the relocation of my walk south to Phoenix.